COVID-19 Information for Tenants

-- The State of Hawaii Department of Health has created a website dedicated to providing COVID-19 information and resources to the community.
+- The State of Hawaii Department of Health provides COVID-19 information and resources to the community.

 - The Centers for Disease Control and Prevention has the latest medication information on COVID-19.

 - Aloha United Way in partnership with the DOH has a hotline to answer COVID-19 questions.
 Dial 211.

 Information for Employers

 - The Hawaii Chamber of Commerce provides information that is geared toward employers in Hawaii.